Nishune/Nishune/README.md

 <div align="center">

-# Hello and welcome to my github!
+# Hello and welcome to my github!!

 ### My name is Rikard Engström, i have a background in the Swedish Armed Forces and UX-design.
 Iam not studying computer science with focus on Java & Javascript.